HornScrub/HS_AdventureGameDeluxe/outline.md

 7/14 - Added a UI bezel, updated collisions.
 Trying to figure out how interpreters work and pathing with python modules.

+7/24 - Been a while.
+Updated collisions so now you can smush up against objects and the display.
+Made the beginnings of a vision cone.